Nino-dev/Project_Tech/README.md

 # Project Tech: Matching-app

 This is the installation for a matching app created in ExpressJS for Project Tech.
+The app contains a feature to assign preferences (data) to an username.
+Also you can update or delete this data.

 ## NodeJS